vakilics/Django-Web-App-Form/README.md

     - Create model Form
 ```
 * Now, code for migration is ready in job_application -> migrations -> 0001_initial.py
-* And, then run below to create tables in databse!:
+* And, then run below to create tables in database!:
 ```
 python3 manage.py migrate